BornToBell/conjure-extension/README.md

 # conjure-model README

-This is the README for your extension "conjure-model".
-After writing up a brief description, we recommend including the following sections.
+This is the README for Conjure Model Helper.

 ## Features